ShaharPrishMSFT/SubtleEngineering/README.md

 #### Code fix available
 A code fix is available for SE1030 and SE1031 - will add required to properties that are missing it.

+### Code quality: Hide obsolete members and elements from Intellisense (SE104X)

+When obsoleting members, it's often a good idea to hide it from intellisense so that developers have less of a chance of using it accidentlly.

 #### SE1040: ObsoleteELementsShouldBeHidden

 **What it looks for**: When an entity is marked with the [Obsolete] attribute, but not with the [EditorBrowsable(EditorBrowsableState.Never)] attribute